Contents

 Why is it so common?
 Well *NT* types are rare, in about 10% of all people.
 I think there is a (maybe slight) corelation here with the percentage of atheists also about 10% of world population.

 But there are other reasons people are atheists.
 State atheism has more info about countries which were forcing atheism or are so.
-It’d be a pity if people associated atheism with communism.
-Not as an intelligent, individual human’s choice.
+It’d be a pity if people associated atheism with communism or dictatorship.
+Not with an intelligent, individual human’s choice.

-I think maybe when I was about 16 years old (and still Christian) I had my first doubt, if God does intervene on Earth, i.e. does something.
+I think when I was like 16 years old (and still Christian) I had my first doubt, if God does intervene on Earth, i.e. does something.
 I thought about asking a priest that too, but with no way I didn’t and I’m glad now.

-I guess being 18 and rebellious in high school helped here too.
+Being 18 and rebellious in high school likely helped here too.
 I tried once not going to church for a year to see if anything changes at all.
 For years I didn’t like going to church every Sunday.
 I also didn’t like that “ancient theatre” there since I started to call it so.
 Well needless to say I never had any sign or anything divine, proving to me then that there is no God.
 I only had my family complaining.
+(This was all before I had internet).

 A (very) religious person will never doubt, will not let any logical thought disturb their faith.
-That’s what relligions are about, believing only, not: checking if it’s true, testing what it does, finding flaws of relligion(s), learning about (other) religions (from wikipedia), etc. Basically all common ways of learning, reasoning and logic.
+That’s what religions are about, believing only, not: checking if it’s true, testing what it does, finding flaws of religion(s), learning about (other) religions (from wikipedia), etc. Basically all common ways of learning, reasoning and logic, used also in science, technical subjects (math, physics, chemistry) and even non technical like managing people at work.

-Lastly those who never doubt are set on path of those with power.
+Lastly, those who never doubt are set on path, given by those with power.
 It can happen in countries by dictators, leaders, politicians, etc. In case of religions it can span even whole lifetimes and families.
+For me this is basically part time slavery.

-I did a simple computation back then, how much time yearly I waste on being in church and roughly this was: 54 * 1.5 = 81 hours, if we divide this by 8 that’s like 10 days of extra vacation.
-Now who wouldn’t like having this e.g. instead of work or school.
+I did a simple computation (in high school) how much time yearly I waste on being in church and roughly this was: 54 * 1.5 = 81 hours, if we divide this by 8 that’s like 10 days of extra vacation.
+Now who wouldn’t like having this instead of e.g. work or school.

 I think I got back after for a year again but then I stopped completely.
 I remember the frequent family talks that I should go etc. I’m glad though this eventually subsided.
-But imagine more severe consequences happening worldwide like family abandoning you etc.
+But surely more severe consequences are happening worldwide like family abandoning their child(ren) etc.

 Only thing left was Christmas or Easter since my family was pressing a lot to be at least then.